Age requirements, restricted callings and visa requirements

 Any other person wanting to work in Australia must have a visa allowing employment.
 Visa holders may engage in apprenticeships and traineeships provided their work rights allows this, based on advice provided by the Department of Home Affairs.

 Employers have a legal responsibility relating to the residency eligibility for employment and foreign nationals.

 For further information

-- DIBP on 131 881 to confirm if a visa held by a person allows them to enter an apprenticeship or traineeship
+- Department of Home Affairs on 13 18 81 to confirm if a visa held by a person allows them to enter an apprenticeship or traineeship.

-- Fair Work Ombudsman on 13 13 94 for the appropriate industrial relations instrument applying to the trade calling or traineeship occupation
+- Fair Work Ombudsman on 13 13 94, regarding the appropriate industrial relations instrument applying to the trade calling or traineeship occupation.

-- Australian Apprenticeship Support Network providers on 13 38 73
+- An Australian Apprenticeship Support Network provider on 13 38 73.

 - Apprenticeships Info on 1800 210 210.